pytorch/ossci-job-dsl/README.md

   this is your docker image.
 (If the tag is `###-####`, it comes with a build of your source; if it's `###` that's the stock image.)
 - Run `aws ecr get-login` with your AWS credentials to get your Docker login command.
 Run this command to login.
+    + Use `pip install awscli` to install AWS CLI.
+    + You may need to configure the region first using `aws configure`.
+      Our region is `us-east-1`.
-(If you get the error `unknown shorthand flag: 'e' in -e`, try deleting `-e none` from the command line.
+    + If you get the error `unknown shorthand flag: 'e' in -e`, try deleting `-e none` from the command line.
 - Run `docker run -it $DOCKER_IMAGE`

 Try prepending sudo if you get the `permission denied` error for the docker commands